tenzir/tenzir/web/docs/contexts.md

       type: bloom-filter
       # Arguments for creating the context, depending on the type.
 Refer to the
       # documentation of the individual context types to see the arguments they
       # require.
-Note that changes to these arguments to not apply to any
+Note that changes to these arguments do not apply to any
       # contexts that were previously created.
       arguments:
         capacity: 1B
         fp-probability: 0.001
+      # Disables the context.
+      disabled: false
 ```

 import DocCardList from '@theme/DocCardList';